wotakumoe/wotaku/README.md

 You can also post an [issue](https://github.com/wotakumoe/Wotaku/issues/new) on the Github page.

-> This makes it easier for me to add it to the wiki, since we need to maintain the categories and
+> [!NOTE]
-> markdown style.
+> This makes it easier for me to add it to the wiki, since we need to maintain the categories and markdown style.

 ## Discord